samdotola/fhenix-docs/docs/devdocs/Tutorials/Basic/Adding View Functions.md

         // Make sure the sender has enough tokens.
         FHE.req(amount.lte(_encBalances[msg.sender]));

-        // Add to the balance of `to` and subract from the balance of `from`.
+        // Add to the balance of `to` and subtract from the balance of `from`.
         _encBalances[to] = _encBalances[to] + amount;
         _encBalances[msg.sender] = _encBalances[msg.sender] - amount;
     }